apache/avro/doc/content/en/docs/++version++/Specification/_index.md

   "logicalType": "uuid"
 }
 ```

-(UUID will be sorted differently if the underlying type is a string or a fixed)

 ### Date
 The `date` logical type represents a date within the calendar, with no reference to a particular time zone or time of day.